theandrew168/sbs-website/content/posts/ideas-for-maximizing-riscvs-potential.md

 Perhaps that isn't always a good thing.
 I think that there is sometimes value in doing just the opposite: making a conscious and well-intended choice to utilize a single platform to its fullest.

-this is all heavily opinionated without a lot of science
+All of these ideas are heavily opinionated without a lot of science or evidence.
-its my opinion based on what i've seen and the research ive done
+They are simply my opinion based on what I've experienced and the research I've done.
-modern OSs and computing is definitely a marvel but its not perfect
+Modern operating systems and general computing are definitely a marvel but they are far from perfect.
-there are a lot of signs that point to things being quite bad
+There are many signs that point to things actually being quite poor.
-if people just think the same way, then nothing will ever change
+If people ignore this problem then nothing will ever change.
-if poeple assume that what we have now is "good enough", then nothing will ever change
+If people just think the same way they always have then nothing will ever change. if poeple assume that what we have now is "good enough" then nothing will ever change.

 I want to enable and encourage other developers to explore bare-metal development.
+I want to build an ecosystem that accessible to everyone with a computer, regardless of their operating system or prior programming experience.
+Think of the [Arduino IDE](https://www.arduino.cc/en/Guide/Environment) but for RISC-V assembly development.
 By investing in the RISC-V ISA and its ecosystem, we no longer need an abstration over the assembly language by which it speaks.
 RISC-V assembly can be a new foundation for future servers, programs, and operating systems.